 My submission for the Flatgame Annual 2016 game jam.
-This is an autobiographical short game created during a day after the new year reflecting on my life in 2016.
+This is an autobiographical short game created in Unity reflecting on my life in 2016.

 2016 was strangely beautiful in its own turbulent way.
 I was commuting accross London on the Overground every day, from Stratford to Gunnesbury - it would take me 2 hours to get to work.
-The routine started to take it's toll on my mental health but my sketchbook flourished with drawings of all the passengers that travelled with me.
+My sketchbook flourished with drawings of all the passengers that travelled with me.
 Now, as I look back through the pages of my notebook, I've come to appreciate at just how beautiful and diverse London is as witnessed on the Overground.